England Football Online

 Playing Career

 Club(s) Played with the eleven that represented Malvern College in 1893.
 Attended Clare College and earned his blue with Cambridge University AFC in 1895-98.
-He captained the side in 1897.
-Went onto play with the Old Malvernians side, and also for the Corinthians club between 1895 and 1901.
+He captained the side in 1897, and went onto play with the Old Malvernians AFC side.

 Club honours None